raviteja0012/snowflake-demo/PROJECT_KNOWLEDGE.md

 | 2 | GitHub Actions auto-deploy on push to main | CI runner | JWT keypair |
 | 3 | DCM Projects PLAN/DEPLOY | CI runner or human | JWT keypair |

-Status: 1, 1.5, 2 done and verified.
-3 scaffolded, first PLAN pending.
+Status: 1, 1.5, 2, 3 all done and verified end-to-end.

 ## 3. Architecture (one picture in words)